ubaidrmn/ubaidrmn/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ubaidrmn&layout=compact&theme=radical)](https://github.com/ubaidrmn/github-readme-stats)

-## 🌱 Currently Learning

-I'm always eager to learn new things, and at the moment I'm learning ML.

 ## 📫 Let's Connect

 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/ubaid-ur-rehman-aa7b501b4/).
 I'm always open to new opportunities and discussions.